hadley/adv-r/Functionals.md

   find_funs("package:stats", fun_args, "^f$")
 -->

-Functionals are very common in mathematics: the limit, the maximum, the roots (the set of points where `f(x) = 0`), and the definite integral are all functionals; given a function, they return a single number (or a vector of numbers).
+Functionals are very common in mathematics.
+The limit, the maximum, the roots (the set of points where `f(x) = 0`), and the definite integral are all functionals: given a function, they return a single number (or a vector of numbers).
 At first glance, these functions don't seem to fit in with the theme of eliminating loops, but if you dig deeper you'll see all of them are implemented using an algorithm that involves iteration.

 In this section we'll explore some of R's built-in mathematical functionals.
-There are three functions that work with a 1d numeric function:
+There are three functions that work with functions that return a single numeric value:

-* `integrate`: integrate it over a given range
+* `integrate`: find the area under the curve given by `f`
-* `uniroot`: find where it hits zero over a given range
+* `uniroot`: find where `f` hits zero
-* `optimise`: find location of minima (or maxima)
+* `optimise`: find location of lowest (or highest) value of `f`

-Let's explore how these are used with a simple function:
+Let's explore how these are used with a simple function, `sin`:

 ```R
 integrate(sin, 0, pi)